Hanxco/VersusTool-CI/README.md

 ![Main screen](https://github.com/Hanxco/VersusTool-CI/blob/main/docGit/Captura.PNG?raw=true)

-_**DISCLAIMER: VersusTool IS A PROTOYPE IN PROGRESS.**_ Not all features mentioned below are complete and implemented.
+_**DISCLAIMER: VersusTool IS A PROTOYPE IN PROGRESS.**_ Not all features mentioned are complete and implemented.

 ## Installation